rpav/c2ffi/README.md

 * If only ints are found, it's treated as an `__int128_t`; if floats are found, it's treated as a `double`; if a string is found, a `char*`

+* If the macro has curly braces, it is ignored.
+It's fairly common practice to use "begin" and "end" macros that create a brace enclosed block statement of some kind.
+This can cause definitions between such macros to be dropped.

 Why the odd `__int128_t`?
 Because without more parsing (and technically, without context), it can't be determined as signed or